MooersLab/MooersLab/README.md

 The `M-H r` keybinding starts the audio recording, and the `C-u M-x r` keybinding transcribes the audio file.
 Here, `H` is for the Hyper key; I have it mapped to the righthand command key (alt-key) on a non-Mac keyboard.

-The natural unit of dictation seems to be a paragraph.
+The natural unit of dictation with `whisper.el` seems to be the paragraph.
 This form of dictation is less interactive than Voice In Plus where you can use the keyboard to make edits to currently dictated sentence.
 I have yet to figure out the elisp code to apply my text replacements in the transcription step.